 - What did you learn from your research projects, or when writing or publishing your research?
 What skills did you acquire through these processes, and importantly, how will that be helpful to you in cardiology training?

 - What audits or QIPs have you completed, and what will you be able to bring to the teams that you will join as a cardiology registrar?

-Instead, start by saying you would take a history and examine the patient, managing them in a systematic and organised fashion.
-Your first priority would be to stabilise the patient and ensure basic tests are done (blood tests, ECG, urine dip, chest xray, ensuring there is vascular access and a cardiac monitor).
-You would then inform other members of the team to organise specialist tests and management.
+Think about the steps you would take.
+For example, start by saying you would take a history and examine the patient, managing them in a systematic and organised fashion.
+Your first priority would be to stabilise the patient and ensure basic tests are done (blood tests, ECG, urine dip, chest x ray, ensuring there is vascular access and a cardiac monitor).
+You would then inform other members of the team to organise specialist tests and management, so think about how you would communicate this.
 The point here is to emphasise that you are able to manage acutely and chronically unwell patients presenting with cardiovascular illnesses.
 You will be expected to have some knowledge of managing cardiology specific scenarios, for example post-angiography or post coronary syndrome complications, however, you should aim to demonstrate this knowledge once you have first covered the basics.

 We hope that the above has been useful in outlining the interview process and has given you an insight into what you may expect.
-Of course, interview formats and their content can change year on year, and your own experiences may differ to those noted above.
+Of course, interview formats and their content can change, and your own experiences may differ to those noted above.
 But you can be confident that the same principles will apply to your interview and hopefully you will find our advice informative and useful.